 This blog is written by Dr Eddy Hogg, Centre for Philanthropy, University of Kent

-On Friday myself and 5 Kent colleagues attended a seminar at Cass Business School on The Peculiar Institution of Charity – the morality of charitable giving and receiving.
+On Friday myself and 5 Kent colleagues attended a seminar at Bayes Business School on The Peculiar Institution of Charity – the morality of charitable giving and receiving.
 As a relatively new topic of academic study, the day threw up more questions than answers for me.
 Here are my five key questions:

 - Does distance affect morality?